Sparsity-Driven EEG Channel Selection for Brain-Assisted Speech Enhancement: Sparsity-Driven BASEN

 where $a$ is the weighting parameter (empirically set to be 0.1 in this work).
 This operation can guarantee a valid input for the BASEN, particularly when the temperature parameter is large at the beginning of training.
 The output $\bar{e}$ is then sent to the BASEN together with audio mixtures to perform target speaker extraction.
 Note that the backbone BASEN model\footnote{https://github.com/jzhangU/Basen.git} has to be pre-trained on the same dataset.

 \textbf{Fine-tuning stage:} This stage, which is shown in Fig.~\ref{fig:model}(b), is designed to fine-tune the SE module.
 After the residual training, we remove the residual connection and freeze the parameters in GCS.
 Given the selection results obtained by GCS, we set the selection layer to the test mode and fine-tune the BASEN using the selected input channels.
 As such, the training instability of GCS can be resolved in the case of choosing a channel subset for BASEN.
-Note that the proposed ResGS does not take the duplicated selections into account.
+Note that the proposed ResGS does not take the duplicated selections into account. { \begin{remark} The proposed ResGS method involves a two-stage training procedure: 1) residual training to calculate channel-wise selection weights and 2) fine-tuning the pre-trained BASEN with the frozen GCS module to fit the SE task.
+The padding operation in (\ref{eq:padding}) is only considered in the first stage, which can help gradient back-propagation and stabilize the training.
+In the second stage only the selected EEG channels are used to fine-tune the back-end BASEN.
+This two-stage design is more efficient than a straightforward combination of the classic GSC and back-end BASEN. \end{remark}}